 There is a lot of content that exists in multiple places.
-Therefore, the content that you contribute in the Library will either “guidance” or an “insight”.
+Therefore, the content that you contribute in the Library will either be “guidance” or an “insight”.

 Insights can come in multiple forms and formats.
 At the moment we’re looking for Case studies, Books Reviews, and Reference Papers.
 There is no restriction on content format.
 If you want to provide an article (text), link, video, or infographic – it’s all welcome.

 From this key value, we are open to receiving any content from our members within the context of our four practical principles;